 Bookings for Graduation Dinners will be taken on a 'first come, first served' basis, until the Hall limit is reached.
 And bookings can only be taken when eligibility to graduate has been confirmed.
 Graduands eligible to proceed at, or before, the April Congregation may only book Dinner for April (and not July).

-If you wish to bring guests, please indicate this (and any dietary requirements) on the Graduation Booking Form and enclose a cheque (made payable to 'Sidney Sussex College') for the cost when you book.
-Alternatively, you may pay by debit or credit card - please contact the Tutorial and Student Finance Manager, Mr David Graves (email@example.com, Tel. +44 1223 7 60972) at least three weeks before the date of your graduation in order to arrange this.
+If you wish to bring guests, please indicate this (and any dietary requirements) on the Graduation Booking Form 2013-14.
+You may pay by debit or credit card for guest High Teas or graduand and guest Graduation Dinners - please contact the Tutorial and Student Finance Manager, Mr David Graves (email@example.com, Tel. +44 1223 7 60972) at least three weeks before the date of your graduation in order to arrange this.
 If you need to cancel any guest bookings, please inform the Praelector's Secretary (above) at least 72 hours before the event.

 The schedule for each Congregation is only finalised by the University just a week before the event, so exact timings will be circulated to graduands on the Monday preceding the Saturday Congregation.
 A rehearsal of the ceremony is held in Chapel in the morning (to which guests are welcome when there is space).
 Graduands should attend the rehearsal fully dressed for the degree ceremony.
 Dress will be checked by the Praelector, and any errors will need to be rectified before graduands may proceed to the Senate-House.
 After the rehearsal, graduands and their guests will make their own arrangements for lunch (including, if wished, College Brunch).
 Then, in good time to arrive promptly at the Senate-House, the Praelector will lead a small procession from the Porters' Lodge, according to the time scheduled for Sidney graduands to proceed to their degrees.
 The time at which Sidney presents graduands varies for each Congregation, but usually falls between noon and 2.00 p.m.